calculisto/calisto/README.md

 Other dependencies that are not provided as sub-modules are:
  - [doctest/doctest](https://github.com/doctest/doctest), and
  - [fmtlib/fmt](https://github.com/fmtlib/fmt).

 These are usually provided by your GNU/Linux distribution.

 ## Design considerations
 ### Implementation
 The framework is implemented in C++20.

 We value correctness and expressiveness above performance.
-As a result, this code probably has a lot of opportunity for optimization.
+As a result, this code probably has a lot of opportunities for optimization.

 ### Security
 This server does not have HTTPS capabilities.
 If security is of concern, it